Revised for “2021” Race Season

 - Stock or racing oil pans allowed.
 NO DRY SUMPS ALLOWED

-- Only one (1) stock OEM carburetor.
+- Only one (1) Holley 350 carb allowed with maximum 1” (one inch) thick adapter plate.
 Stock for manufacturer of engine.
 Choke plate and shaft may be removed.

 - Carburetor MUST bolt to original stock manifold without alteration of mounting hole pattern on manifold.
 NO adapter plates or spacers allowed.